MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/restrict-access-to-only-specified-users-or-devices.md

 ---
-title: Restrict Access to Only Specified Users or Devices (Windows)
+title: Restrict Access to Only Specified Users or Devices
 description: Restrict access to devices and users that are members of domain groups authorized to access that device using Windows Defender Firewall with Advanced Security. ms.prod: windows-client ms.topic: conceptual